 The Wedding Breakfast

 Following their ceremony, a drinks reception was held in the sunny courtyard at Mythe Barn.
 Perfectly fitting for a summer wedding, guests were treated to Pimms and a beer barrel serving cider and beers.
-Galloping Gourmet created delicious canapés included beetroot tart and minted lamb.
+The expert on-site catering created delicious canapés included beetroot tart and minted lamb.
 Moving inside for the wedding breakfast, Ria and Chris chose family favourites for their menu – paté followed by roast beef and a trio of desserts.
 ‘Guests still talk about the amazing roast potatoes!’ laughs Ria.

 Let Them Eat Cake!